 Florida residents are on high alert as Hurricane Milton, a catastrophic Category 5 storm, barrels toward the state’s west-central coast.
 This comes on the heels of Hurricane Helene, which caused significant devastation, leaving 230 dead and inundating communities.
 Now, as Milton approaches, experts warn it could be the most severe storm to hit the Tampa area in over a century, putting approximately three million people at risk, according to the National Weather Service and AFP.

-Hurricane Milton’s Power and Path
+Hurricane Milton’s power and path

 Hurricane Milton, the ninth hurricane of the 2024 Atlantic season, regained strength on Tuesday, escalating to a Category 5 hurricane with sustained winds of 165 mph (265 km/h), the National Hurricane Center (NHC) reported.
 Forecasters have described it as an “extremely powerful hurricane” that could bring historic damage to Florida when it reaches the coast on Wednesday night.
 While its strength may fluctuate due to the eyewall replacement cycle—a natural hurricane phenomenon—it is still expected to be a major hurricane upon landfall.